AlBurl/FiltEX/README.md

 1. Create a master folder for FiltEX use.
 Within this folder, create ‘input’ and ‘output’ folders.
 2. Pull the latest version of the FiltEX script from GitHub.
 3. FiltEX takes input of a wANNOVAR csv file.
 Before use, go to [wANNOVAR](http://wannovar.wglab.org), enter the VCF and download the resulting CSV file to the ‘input’ folder.
-4. Load packages if necessary using install.packages()
+4. Install packages if necessary using install.packages()
 5. Within FiltEX, enter the master folder location as indicated
 6. Edit options as desired